To ensure the longevity and protection of your subfloor, it is essential to waterproof it.

 Epoxy is also an excellent option for waterproofing plywood as it not only makes it waterproof but also strengthens it.

-You can apply it as a paint or spray, but the finish it creates is quite thick, making it challenging to apply to non-flat surfaces since it needs to be poured due to its thickness.
+Apply it as a paint or spray, but the finish it creates is quite thick, making it challenging to apply to non-flat surfaces.

 Additionally, using epoxy is a bit trickier than a regular finish since you must mix two parts of most epoxy resins in a specific ratio before using them.